kunalb541/Thesis/docs/SETUP_GUIDE.md

-# Setup Guide: From Zero to Training
+# Setup Guide v3.0: From Zero to Training

 Complete installation guide for local workstations and HPC clusters.